 Dr. Jenks bought the design rights to the Trav-A-Dial in 1962.
 Although the idea behind the design was right, the original version of the product did not meet expectations.
 In order to address this issue, Dr. Jenks assigned Trav-A-Dial re-design responsibilities to Irv Culver, the legendary Lockheed Skunkworks engineer who had recently left Lockheed to join SWI.
 Irv’s redesign resulted in what could arguably be called the most universally used machine tool measurement device of the 1960’s, 1970’s, and 1980’s.

 SWI developed and manufactured a conversational language CNC for knee mills in the early 1980’s under the brand name ProtoTRAK.
 Later in that decade SWI manufactured and sold a version of the ProtoTRAK to Bridgeport Machines who distributed it under the EZTRAK® brand name.
 These extremely successful products helped launched the “age of conversational language” computer numerical controls.

 In 1990, SWI found it necessary to move to a larger facility in order to accommodate its growing business.
 This move to its current headquarters in Rancho Dominguez, CA placed SWI just 15 minutes from both the Los Angeles Harbor and Los Angeles International Airport.

-March 2, 2020 marked the debut of the first ever vertical machining center built to handle both toolroom and production operations.
+On March 2, 2020 TMT debuted the first ever vertical machining center built to handle both toolroom and production operations.
 The TRAK Toolroom Machining Center is a fully-enclosed, 3 axis machining center that features the advanced ProtoTRAK RMX CNC.